arviz-devs/preliz/docs/examples/gallery/skewnormal.md

 <audio controls> <source src="../../_static/skewnormal.mp3" type="audio/mpeg"> This browser cannot play the pronunciation audio file for this distribution. </audio>

 The skew-normal distribution is a continuous probability distribution that generalizes the normal distribution by introducing a skewness parameter ($\alpha$).
-This parameter allows the distribution to be asymmetric around its mean, with the skewness determining the direction and degree of the asymmetry.
+This parameter allows the distribution to be asymmetric around its mean, with $\alpha$ determining the direction and degree of the asymmetry.
 When $\alpha = 0$, the skew-normal distribution reduces to the normal distribution.

 The skew-normal distribution is often used to model data that exhibit skewness, such as financial returns, income distributions, and reaction times.
 In these cases, the skew-normal distribution provides a flexible framework to capture the asymmetry in the data, which is not possible with the normal distribution.